Railway-Op-Sim/GB-Wakefield/Documentation/README.md

 The included timetable starts at 0700 and is based on a weekday in the December 2019 timetable.

 It contains the following services:
-LNER services between Leeds and London
+- LNER services between Leeds and London
-CrossCountry services between Newcastle/Scotland and Birmingham/Penzance
+- CrossCountry services between Newcastle/Scotland and Birmingham/Penzance
-Many Northern services between Leeds, Sheffield, Knottingley, Huddersfield and Castlefield A few Grand Central services between Bradford and London
+- Many Northern services between Leeds, Sheffield, Knottingley, Huddersfield and Castleford
+- A few Grand Central services between Bradford and London

+During the included timetable, no services will use the "Towards Doncaster", "Monk Bretton Redfearns", "Wakefield Europort" or "Towards York" continuations.
+It is also recommended that you remove the automatic route generated East of Castleford, as this may cause issues for trains turning around there.

+The South platform at Castleford is not currently in use.

 ## Development